webOSArchive/Pre-PDK-to-TouchPad-Ports/README.md

-# touchpad-pdk — Porting Palm Pre PDK games to the HP TouchPad
+# Porting Palm Pre PDK games to the HP TouchPad

-A workspace for patching **Palm Pre webOS PDK games** (native C/C++/ARM `.ipk` packages) so they run — and look better — on the **HP TouchPad**, while staying backward-compatible with the Pre where possible.
+A workspace for patching **Palm Pre webOS PDK games** (native C/C++/ARM `.ipk` packages) so they run — and *look better* — on the **HP TouchPad**, while staying backward-compatible with the Pre where possible.

 There is **no source code** for these games.
 All work is done by **surgically patching the shipped